turi-code/userguide/deployment/pred-getting-started.md

                                 aws_secret_access_key = 'YOUR_SECRET_KEY')
 ```

-For more documentation about how GraphLab Create manages local references to
+For more documentation about how GraphLab Create manages Jobs and Predictive
-Jobs and Predictive Services, see
+Services, see
 [here](https://dato.com/products/create/docs/graphlab.deploy.html#predictive-services).

 Having configured our EC2 Config object, we're ready to launch a Predictive